Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### Handling in-app message app links on Android

 Android app links were introduced with Android OS 6.0.
 They are similar to deep links in functionality although they have the appearance of a standard website URL.
-The intent filter setup for deep links is modified to handle ` http` schemes and verification of the app link needs to be setup on [Google Search Console](https://support.google.com/webmasters/answer/9008080).
+The intent filter previously setup for deep links is modified to handle ` http` schemes and verification of the app link needs to be setup on [Google Search Console](https://support.google.com/webmasters/answer/9008080).
 For more information on the additional verification setup needed, see [Verify Android App Links](https://developer.android.com/training/app-links/verify-site-associations.html).
 The resulting app link can be used to redirect to specific areas of your app if your app is installed or redirect to your app's website if it is not installed.
 For more information on Android app links, see [Handling Android App Links](https://developer.android.com/training/app-links/index.html#add-app-links).

 {% endtab %}

 {% tab title="iOS" %}

-#### Handling in-app message universal links on iOS

 #### Handling alert or fullscreen notification website URLs on iOS